MALLER-LAGOON/Freshplayer-installer/README.md

 ##FRESHPLAYER-INSTALLER

-Freshplayer-installer is a simple C script that manages the download, compiling and install of I-Rinat's Freshplayerplugin from it's official GitHub repository.
+Freshplayer-installer is a simple C script that manages the download, compiling and install of I-Rinat's Freshplayerplugin from it's [Official GitHub repository](https://github.com/i-rinat/freshplayerplugin).

 It has nothing special, this script it's just A HELL REALLY BASIC ALMOST BEGINNERS LEVEL, but finally do his thing.